kosson/ojs-tools/ojsxml/README.md

 Example: `interest one, interest two ...`.

 The following fields are optional and can be left empty: `lastname, affiliation, country, password, role1, role2, role3, role4, reviewInterests`.

-NB: If a temporary password is not supplied, a new password will be created and the user will be notified by email.
+If a temporary password is not supplied, a new password will be created and the user will be notified by email.

-#### Instructions
+#### Prepare user related metadata for transformation in XML

 1. Set up the variables in the `config.ini` file.
 2. Place CSV file(s) in a single directory (optionally `docroot/csv/users`)